copplestone/mas_500/hw1/README.md

 The research question I'm going to look into is where Hilary Clinton was referred to by her first name more that Donald Trump.

-To use this project you should be able to run `pip install requirements.txt` to get all the relevant libraries, you'll need your own Mediacloud key, saved in a config/config.ini file using the following format:
+To use this project you should be able to run `pip install requirements.txt` to get all the relevant libraries (not quite working yet).

-[auth]
-mediacloudkey = your_key
+You'll also need to get a Mediacloud key and paste this into the hw1.py file.